manthelt/ECE434FinalProject/ReadMe.md

 ## Theory of Operation
 - Input from buttons > navigate through songs > display via Flask
 - Input from cape while in manual mode > play various notes
+- Manual mode is navigated to the same way other songs are > input only taken in during manual mode > other songs do not play during manual mode
 ***Give a high level overview of the structure of your software.
 Are you using GStreamer?
 Show a diagram of the pipeline.
 Are you running multiple tasks?
 Show what they do and how they interact.